 When we move to a fully co-ed school in August 2026, Anthony Simpson will be Principal of Erskine Stewart Melville.
 Frances McCrudden, who is currently the Head of Stewart’s Melville College, will be our new Head of Erskine Stewart Melville Senior School.
 Mike Kane, Head of ESMS Junior School, will become Head of Erskine Stewart Melville Junior School.
 Kirsty Nicholson, who is currently Head of The Mary Erskine School, had always planned to retire at the end of the 2025/26 session.
 However, she will be working closely with Frances McCrudden to ensure a smooth transition for our Senior School students, parents and staff.

 As we merge the Schools, the number of staff we require will change to meet the needs of the new School.
 We will also be making changes to some of our support staff structures to create a more centralised approach.
-We will be consulting with all staff whose roles may be affected by the development of new staffing structures and have already begun the consultation process with our senior leaders in the Senior School.
+We will be consulting with all staff whose roles may be affected by the development of new staffing structures.

 This will be a difficult part of the journey for everyone involved and we will be working hard to support our staff and students as we navigate this change.